afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 **Purpose**: Allows remote clients to reach the backup VPN server when Paris is down.

-## 5. Automated Failover Script on Backup Server
+## 5. Automated Failover Configuration with the Backup Server
 - Located at `/usr/local/bin/`
 - Executed every 10 seconds via `System Timers`